Around the age that patients start to plan for college or life after high school, they start to ask their providers: “How long can I stay with you?”

 Additionally, moving within the same hospital system makes for an easy transition from a pediatrician to a family practice physician.

-For instance, HMG has pediatrics, adult primary care, OBGYN, sports specialists and more than a dozen other medical specialties to help patients through every stage of life.
+For instance, HMG has pediatrics, adult primary care, OBGYN, sports specialists and more than 30 other medical specialties to help patients through every stage of life.
 When patients choose to stay with our HMG family, our pediatricians can help their patients find the right provider for their unique needs since they not only know them best, but also know the other providers within HMG.
 Plus, the new provider will already have access to every note from every visit the patient has ever had with their pediatrician, as well as the patient’s medical records and basic history.

 How to Pick a New Provider